lists

 green: make it pass

-I pass two values to the method
+I add two values to the call

 def test_insert(self):